-Butler serves as a historic hub for Choctaw County
+Butler serves as a hub for Choctaw County

-Butler is the county seat of Choctaw County, located in southwest Alabama near the Mississippi border.
-The town’s daily life is shaped by its small-town character and its role as an employment hub for the surrounding rural communities.
-Major industries here manufacturing, postal services and health care.
-Butler’s history dates to 1848, when it was established as the county seat and named for Colonel Pierce Butler, a soldier killed in the Mexican-American War.
-The town’s location places it within reach of larger cities such as Meridian, Mississippi and Mobile, but its identity is rooted in local traditions and a close-knit community.
+The Choctaw County seat of Butler, located near the Mississippi border, is shaped by its southwest Alabama character and its role as an employment hub for the surrounding rural communities like Lisman, Needham and Myrtlewood.
+Major industries here are manufacturing, postal services and health care.
+The town is close to several larger cities, including Meridian, Mississippi and Mobile, but its identity is rooted in local traditions and a close-knit community.
 "Butler does not have a major shopping scene," says local Greg Oliver, owner and Broker with GO Realty.
-"The community is mostly defined by it's easygoing nature."
+"The community is mostly defined by its easygoing nature."

 Butler homes feature affordable prices and spacious lots

-Traditional, ranch-style and split-level homes, many of which are set on spacious lots, command a median sales price of about $133,000, with prices influenced by lot size, location and the age of the home.
-Homes on smaller lots tend to be more affordable, while those with larger acreage or proximity to local amenities can command higher prices.
-Many homes were built between the 1960s and early 2000s, with older properties often offering lower price points and newer or renovated homes priced higher.
+The median sales price here is about $133,000.
+Styles include New Traditional, ranch-style and split-level homes, many of which are set on spacious lots.
+Many homes were built between the 1960s and early 2000s, with renovated options costing more.
 This variety allows buyers to choose between established homes with mature landscapes and newer construction on larger parcels.

 Choctaw County schools and Patrician Academy serve Butler families

-Butler is served by the Choctaw County School District, which earns an overall C-plus from Niche and includes Choctaw County Elementary and Choctaw County High School.
+Butler is served by the Choctaw County School District, which earns an overall C-plus from Niche and includes the C-rated Choctaw County Elementary and C-plus rated Choctaw County High School.
 The high school offers a graduation rate of 92 percent, and students have access to both public and private education, including Patrician Academy, a private school serving pre-K through 12th grade.

 Bent Creek Lodge and local parks offer hunting and recreation

 Bent Creek Lodge, just outside town, provides access to 30,000 acres for hunting, fishing and outdoor retreats.
 Tuscahoma Landing and Bob Locke Park serve as local gathering spots for picnics, sports and community events.
-Pushmataha Plantation is known for its hunting and outdoor experiences, while the Butler Country Club features a golf course, swimming pool and dining facilities.
-Zack Rogers Park is another local favorite, offering youth sports and family-friendly amenities.
-For those interested in regional attractions, Bladon Springs State Park and the Choctaw National Wildlife Refuge are nearby.
+The Butler Country Club features a golf course, swimming pool and restaurant.
+The 5,000-acre Zack Rogers Park is another local favorite, offering youth sports and room for hunting wild deer and turkey.
+For weekend camping trips, locals visit Bladon Springs State Park to take in the natural beauty of Choctaw County.

 Piggly Wiggly and Bama Crawfish Co. highlight Butler’s local businesses

-Residents rely on grocery stores such as Piggly Wiggly, Ramey’s IGA Foodliner and Burns and Burns Food Shop for everyday essentials.
-For dining, local favorites include Bama Crawfish Co., Ezell’s Fish Camp, Kain’s Tex Mex, La Familia Mexican Grill and several fast-food options such as McDonald’s and Hardee’s.
+Residents rely on grocery stores such as Piggly Wiggly and Dollar General for everyday essentials.
+For dining, local favorites include Bama Crawfish Company, Ezell’s Fish Camp, Kain’s Tex Mex, La Familia Mexican Grill and several fast-food options such as McDonald’s and Hardee’s.
 The town also features a handful of boutiques, florists and general stores like DG Market and Family Dollar.
-When residents want a broader selection or specialty shopping, it is common to make the drive to Meridian, Mississippi, or Mobile where larger malls and national retailers are available.
+When residents want a broader selection or specialty shopping, it is common to make the drive to Meridian or Mobile where larger malls like Uptown Meridian and the Shoppes at Bel Air feature national retailers.